DanielTakeshi/cloth_simulation/README.md

   for Verlet integration?
 (Update: looks like it's a naming error, it's clearly acceleration.)
 - The constant of 0.016 for `pt.update(0.016)` was simply hand-tuned.
+- Why not diagonal constraints?
+I thought that would cause a collapse?
+Update: actually I don't think it's necessary because seems like the gravity is strong enough to pull the points downwards.
+I included these constraints and let's just keep them for completeness.
+- Better 3D viewer?
+I kind of have one now, with 2D to the left and 3D to the right.
+With this arrangement, cutting will *still* work as expected with the mouse, because the 3D plot is 'out of range' of the cutting.

 ## Files, Scripts, and Directories: